grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/02 Azure Monitor.md

 5. Go to your resource group and assign "Monitoring Metrics Publisher" role to the user and the service principal.

     ![Resource group's access controls](images/rg-access-controls.png)
 6. Create a log analytics workspace.
-The region is chosen here, so make note of it.
+The region is chosen here, so take note of it.

     ![Log analytics workspace](images/azure-log-analytics-workspace.png)
 7. Create an app under application insights with your log analytics workspace.
 The region should match the log analytics workspace.

     ![Application insights](images/azure-application-insights.png)
 8. Start your test run with the parameters you've extracted from the steps 1-6.
 9. Your metrics will be exported to Azure Monitor with a 3~4 minutes delay.
-You can view them on metrics section of the Azure Monitor.
-Just choose application insights name as scope, k6 as metrics namespace and your metrics (and their associated aggregation methods) will be shown in metric dropdown.
-If you didn't see the results, try to narrow down the time range to last 30 minutes or less.
+You can view them on the metrics section of the Azure Monitor.
+Just choose application insights name as scope, k6 as metrics namespace and your metrics (and their associated aggregation methods) will be shown in the metric dropdown.
+If you don't see the results, try to narrow down the time range to last 30 minutes or less.

     ![Azure Monitor metrics](images/azure-monitor.png)